techidaily/site-ai-editing-video/source/_posts/new-2024-approved-complete-guide-to-make-a-super-easy-rotating-video-effect.md

 ![playback the video](https://images.wondershare.com/filmora/article-images/2023/01/rotating-video-effect-11.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=heERQcpMi77lqToE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You can also view it in full screen by selecting the last option on the tab.
 If there is no problem, you can export it locally or directly share it on TikTok or anywhere you want to gain views and attract an audience.
 You can also use it as a magic trick to inspire other people or as a transition for videos!

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uV3vm805eX0?si=YSPcsFxBcJmoxLsU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion